moay/afterglow/README.md

 # afterglow

-afterglow is a tool to create fully responsive and totally awesome video players from an HTML5 video element with as little effort as possible.
+afterglow is a tool to create fully responsive and totally awesome video players from HTML5 video elements with as little effort as possible.

 Learn more about the project on the project website: [http://afterglowplayer.com](http://afterglowplayer.com).